Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 as such an efficient machine under a range of normal conditions.

-HUBS 192 will build on the principle of homeostasis developed in HUBS 191 with consideration of the five main body systems: skin, cardiovascular, respiratory, gastrointestinal, renal/urinary and reproductive systems.
+HUBS 192 will build on the principle of homeostasis developed in HUBS 191 with consideration of five main body systems: skin, cardiovascular, respiratory, gastrointestinal, renal/urinary and reproductive systems.

 |Paper title||Human Body Systems 2|